hgchoi1116/message-app-clone/README.md

 - pics folder has images that are used in the project.
 Most of the icons are from fontawesome.com
 - screenshot folder has screenshots of the actual application that I cloned

-The project is designed to minic the display of the KakaoTalk application using HTML and CSS.
 There are some animations that makes it exciting!